 - The infamous TRAVERSE function has been revamped completely between ASDF 1 and ASDF 2, with many bugs squashed.
 In particular, dependencies were not correctly propagated across modules but now are.
 It has been completely rewritten many times over between ASDF 2.000 and ASDF 3, with fundamental issues in the original model being fixed.
 Timestamps were not propagated at all, and now are.
 The internal model of how actions depend on each other is now both consistent and complete.
-The :version and the :force (system1 .. systemN) feature have been fixed. - Performance has been notably improved for large systems (say with thousands of components) by using hash-tables instead of linear search, and linear-time list accumulation instead of cubic time recursive append, for an overall O(n) complexity vs $O(n^4)$. - Many features used to not be portable, especially where pathnames were involved.
+As of ASDF 3.3, multiple phases of loading are well supported, wherein correctly interpreting 'defsystem' statements in some '.asd' files itself depends on loading other systems, e.g. via ':defsystem-depends-on'.
+The :version and the :force (system1 .. systemN) features have been fixed. - Performance has been notably improved for large systems (say with thousands of components) by using hash-tables instead of linear search, and linear-time list accumulation instead of cubic time recursive append, for an overall O(n) complexity vs $O(n^4)$. - Many features used to not be portable, especially where pathnames were involved.
 Windows support was notably quirky because of such non-portability. - The internal test suite used to massively fail on many implementations.
 While still incomplete, it now fully passes on all implementations supported by the test suite, though some tests are commented out on a few implementations. - Support was lacking for some implementations.
 ABCL and GCL were notably wholly broken.
 ECL extensions were not integrated with ASDF release. - The documentation was grossly out of date.